QVAC Logo

 Overview

 QVAC CLI is provided through the @qvac/cli npm package.
-The CLI itself is installed globally so the qvac command is available on your PATH; @qvac/sdk is installed in your project so the CLI can resolve and run it.
+The CLI is installed globally so the qvac command is available on your PATH.
 At the moment, it provides the following functionality:

 • OpenAI-compatible HTTP server